rocket-pool/rocketpool/docs/js-library/contracts.rst

 ***************************

 When Rocket Pool network contracts are upgraded, old versions remain on the chain and can still be accessed if required.
-A "contract version set", consisting of all versions of a contract by name, can be loaded with ``contracts.versions(name)`` method.
+A "contract version set", consisting of all versions of a contract by name, can be loaded with the ``contracts.versions(name)`` method.
 This method accepts the name of the contract to load, and returns a promise resolving to the version set object.

 Contract version sets are primarily used for accessing old event data.